 Johns Hopkins researchers found isolated older adults have a 28 percent greater risk of developing dementia than do their counterparts who are not socially isolated.
 Continue reading

-The Mass.
-Healthy Aging Collaborative encourages those in our network to join the following upcoming events: Continue reading
+The Massachusetts Healthy Aging Collaborative encourages stakeholders and communities involved in the age- and dementia friendly movement to check out the following upcoming events: Continue reading